 Below is a picture taken at the US National Herbarium located in the Smithsonian Institution.

-To learn more about how a herbarium operates and the value of plant collections, click the image below to watch a short video produced by the Botanical Research Institute of Texas.
+To learn more about how a herbarium operates and the value of plant collections, click the image below to watch a short video produced by the

 How can I get involved?

-Helping out in a herbarium to preserve and document collected specimens
+- By helping out in a herbarium to preserve and document collected specimens

-Using Notes From Nature at home to record label data for imaged specimens
+- By using Notes From Nature at home to record label data for imaged specimens